Abdulkadir Kebire

 Abdulkadir Mohamed Saleh Kebire was an Eritrean political figure born in 1902 at Desiet Island around Massawa.
-He attended Quranic school followed by the Ferdinando Martini School for his elementary education.
-At the age of 18, Abdulkadir left for Egypt for pursuit of education and it is where he witnessed the revolution of Saad Zeqlul against the British, an incident that left its mark on him and shaped his rebellious character.
-A self-educated person, Abdulkadir become more interested in politics and was determined to make a change in his country to improve the livelihood of his people.

-Coming back to Eritrea, Abdulkadir worked as a writer in Asmara and Massawa and as translator for the Italian delegation to Hodeida in Yemen.
-It was a great opportunity for him to acquaint himself with notable politicians and intellectuals of the era.
-He became a respected socialite around the diplomatic circles in Yemen and gained many friends.
-His importance was noticeable to the extent that he participated in the team that was set to broker a peace deal between Saudi Arabia and Yemen over a border disagreement between the two countries.
-The team included important personalities of the era: Shiekh Amin Al-Hussaini of Palestine (the leader/Martyr of the famous Palestinian uprising); The notable writer Hashim AlAtassi from Syria; and Prince Shekib Arselan of Lebanon.
-During his trips to Saudi Arabia to negotiate peace, he met and befriended the Saudi Prince, later King, Faisal Bin AbdulAziz, who used to call him ‘Al Messewe’e’.

 Early life

-Born near Massawa in 1902, he hails from the notable Kabiri family.
+Born near Massawa in 1902, he is a descendant of the Kabiri family.

+At a young age he went to Khalwa (Quranic school) where he studied the Quran and Arabic.
+Later, he attended primary school and graduated from the fourth grade.
+At the time in Italian Eritrea, no indigenous native was allowed to continue education beyond the 4th grade.
+At the age of 18, Abdulkadir left for Egypt to pursue further education.
+While there, he was influenced by events such as the revolution of Saad Zeqlul against the British.

 Political life

+Returning to Eritrea from Egypt, Abdulkadir worked as a writer in the cities of Asmara and Massawa, and as translator for the Italian delegation to Hodeida in Yemen.

+Some Eritrean biographical sources claim that during his service in the Arabian Peninsula in the early 1930s, Kebire participated in a delegation involved in efforts to mediate a border disagreement between Saudi Arabia and Yemen.
+According to these accounts, the delegation included prominent Arab intellectuals such as Hajj Amin al-Husayni, Hashim al-Atassi, and Shakib Arslan, and Kebire is said to have developed a personal friendship with the Saudi prince, later King, Faisal bin Abdulaziz, who reportedly nicknamed him al-Massawī (“the one from Massawa”).
+However, these claims are not corroborated by independent academic or diplomatic histories of the 1934 Saudi–Yemeni War and following border disputes, which do not list Abdulkadir Kebire among the participants.

-On 5 May 1941, after the defeat of the Italians in the Second World War and the occupation of Eritrea by the British, Abdulkadir co-founded and became one of the executive leaders of Mahber Fikri Hager (Association of Love of Country), which was seeking social, economic, and legal rights for Eritreans.
-The Mahber Fiqri Hager (Love of the Nation Club) leadership was composed of twelve members of whom six were Muslims.
+Following the defeat of Italian forces at the Battle of Keren during the Second World War, on 5 May 1941 Abdulkadir co-founded and became one of the executive leaders of Mahber Fikri Hager (Association of Love of Country), which was seeking social, economic, and legal rights for Eritreans.
+Mahber Fikri Hager leadership was composed of twelve members of whom six were Muslims.

-After the war, the Mahber Fiqri Hager called for a peaceful demonstration.
+After the war, Mahber Fikri Hager called for a peaceful demonstration.
 Around 3000-4000 people had gathered to take part.
 They marched to the governor's palace in Asmara where the military administrator of Eritrea, Brigadier General Kennedy Cooke, lived.
-The demonstrators demanded to communicate through their leaders from the Mahber Fiqri Hager.
-Because of his educational background and nationalistic feelings, Abdulkadir was selected by MFH to represent the people of Asmara before Brigadier General Cooke.
+The demonstrators demanded to communicate through their leaders from the Mahber Fikri Hager.
+Because of his educational background and nationalistic feelings, Abdulkadir was selected to represent the people of Asmara before Brigadier General Cooke.